oaacUis/HealthcareTranslationWebApp/README.md

 Develop a web-based prototype that enables real-time, multilingual translation between patients and healthcare providers.
 This application should convert spoken input into text, provide a live transcript, and offer a translated version with audio playback.
 The project will assess technical proficiency, speed, and use of generative AI for efficient development.

 ## Scope of Project
-You will have 48 hours to build a functional prototype of this healthcare translation app.
-We expect you to leverage generative AI tools for both language translation and as a coding assistant.
-The primary goal is rapid development while maintaining quality.
+You should build a functional prototype of this healthcare translation app.
+The primary goal is rapid development with generative AI tools while maintaining quality.

 ## Requirements
 ### Core Functionalities: